-After Roe, Dems seek probe of tech’s use of personal data
+Fearing post-Roe abortion surveillance, Dems seek probe of tech’s use of personal data

-WASHINGTON (AP) — With the Supreme Court ending the constitutional protections for abortion, four Democratic lawmakers are asking federal regulators to investigate Apple and Google for allegedly deceiving millions of mobile phone users by collecting and selling their personal data.
+WASHINGTON (AP) — With the Supreme Court ending the constitutional protections for abortion, four Democratic lawmakers are asking federal regulators to investigate Apple and Google for allegedly deceiving millions of mobile phone users by enabling the collection and sale of their personal data to third parties.

 The decision Friday by the court’s conservative majority to overturn Roe v.
 Wade is expected to lead to abortion bans in about half the states.
 Privacy experts say that could make women vulnerable because their personal data could be used to surveil pregnancies and shared with police or sold to vigilantes.
 Online searches, period apps, fitness trackers and advice helplines could become rich data sources for such surveillance efforts.

-Note: This story has been corrected to clarify that the lawmakers are criticizing the companies for enabling sales of users’ data by others versus selling it themselves.